pdarsh58/Red-King-Game/README.md

 # Red-King

-Red King is a platform game which utilizes Object-oriented programming.
-Red King can run and jump .
+Red King is a platform game which utilizes Object-oriented programming and Lua programming langauge.

+Red King can run and jump.
 He has to carefully jump over each holes.
 If he falls down a hole or misses a jump, he loses.
 To win, he has to successfully jump over each hole and the get to winning Flag.
 Program uses Lua programming language.